gapacurar/AIFacade/README.md

-This Python web application is not ready.

-Your final practical exam will involve completing and fine-tuning it according to the specifications.

-Also, you'll need to create specific documentation related to this Python web application:
+Here is the AIFacade-specific documentation related to this Python web application:

-1. The complete Marketing requirements document.
+1. The complete Marketing requirements document. **TO DO** add internal reference/link to the document
-2. The Software Specification Document.
+2. The Software Specification Document. **TO DO** add internal reference/link to the document
 3. The Analysis and Design document.
-Associated UML diagrams will also be created and referenced in the ADD document.
+Associated UML diagrams will also be created and referenced in the ADD document. **TO DO** add internal reference/link to the document
-4. The last successful testing report.
+4. The last successful testing report. **TO DO** add internal reference/link to the document
 5. The Deployment Document.
-The CI/CD document should be included.
+The CI/CD document should be included. **TO DO** add internal reference/link to the document
-6. The maintenance document.
+6. The maintenance document. **TO DO** add internal reference/link to the document

-Here are the missing specifications (these should also be included in the documentation):

 The complete production-ready setup with Docker, Gunicorn, and pytest integration, building on the previous enhancements: